barbaramartina/iOS-VideoViewer/README.md

 iOS-VideoViewer
 ===============

-A project to show how to use JSVideoScrubber
+A project to show how to use JSVideoScrubber from https://github.com/jaminschubert/JSVideoScrubber